 The Nextcloud Server Side Encryption feature provides secure storage of data by encrypting each file with a unique file key before it is stored.
 File keys are encrypted, in turn, either by a server wide key (default for feature and performance reasons) or a per-user key.
 Server Side Encryption provides protection for data on external storage as the files are encrypted before they are sent to storage and the keys never leave the Nextcloud server.

-A server-wide key stores a server password in the Nextcloud configuration directory and uses it to decrypt the server key in the data directory, which in turn is used to decrypt data.
+A server-wide key stores a server password in the Nextcloud data directory and uses it to decrypt the server key in the users’ data directory, which in turn is used to decrypt data.

 When using per-user keys, the key in the data directory is per user and encrypted with the user password.
 We take great care to ensure keys never enter storage but keys will be kept in memory on the Nextcloud server for the duration of user login sessions to facilitate decryption and encryption of data.